 What States Allow Bifurcated Divorce?

-States like California, Illinois, Pennsylvania, Texas, New York, Michigan, and Florida allow bifurcated divorce under specific circumstances.
+Under certain conditions, states such as California, Illinois, Pennsylvania, Texas, New York, Michigan, and Florida permit bifurcated divorce.

 Why would Someone choose a Bifurcated Divorce?